 Do you offer a class that’s right for me?

-I offer several weekly public classes for students of all ages and levels of experience in the NC Triangle area.
+I offer classes and private sessions for students of all ages and levels of experience in the NC Triangle area.
 Here are the descriptions of the adult (ages 13+) classes I teach with the current times, locations, and pricing.

 My full, always up-to-date schedule, including when I sub for other teachers and when they sub for me, is always available on my Google Teaching Calendar by clicking here.